ashok-khanna/lisp-notes/README.md

     (< 0 y x 6)

 Other useful functions are below.
-More details on numerical operations can be found in [Common Lisp, the Language 2nd Edition](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node121.html).

     ;; Returns e^3